FirstPlay: Episodes and Reception

-FirstPlay had a total of 64 episodes, the last episode being on 6 July 2011.
+FirstPlay had a total of 64 episodes, with the last being shown on 6 July 2011.
 It is due to be replaced with a new show.

 FirstPlay initially received a generally mixed reaction from viewers.
 Many complained about the lack of content in each episode, the unfulfilled promise of exclusive downloadable content and the fact that it was only available in the United Kingdom.
 The initial episodes received an average rating of 3.8 stars out of five on the PlayStation Store's ratings system.
 Overtime, viewer opinions became more positive, with many agreeing that content has improved and the writing has become tighter, while still criticizing the relative lack of expansion to other territories.
 Later episodes have received an average rating of 4.4 stars out of five.

 Expansion

-Originally only available in the United Kingdom, FirstPlay expanded to the Republic of Ireland on 19 May 2010, during the show's seventh episode, with expansion to further regions promised in the future.
+Originally only available in the United Kingdom, FirstPlay expanded to Ireland on 19 May 2010, during the show's seventh episode, with expansion to further regions promised in the future.